Mark-Phillipson/SpeechRecognitionHelpers/README.md

 The idea with the Custom IntelliSense is is to provide the following functionality:

 * Be available everywhere by voice, not just in an IDE
 * Call up in a variety of ways:
 * Language Category - will show a list matching the language and category.
 * Language Category Name - if this matches an existing record in the Custom IntelliSense, it will run the command.
+* When the voice command for example (Category) Words (Name) Comments is issued, this will run the command directly.
 * Show List (SearchTerm) - will show a list of all records that contain the search term, regardless of the language or category.
 * When a list is shown on the screen, have the ability to say edit list, thereby providing the ability to edit on-the-fly.

 Each record can have different types as follows: